rusty-bits/OC-tool/README.md

 **Usage**: (*release*)

+edit `config/config.plist` as appropriate.
+edit `config/driver.list` with the drivers you want included.
-edit the `config/config.plist` file as appropriate, then
+edit `config/kext.list` with the kexts you want included, then

 `./OpenCore-tool build release`